kimatata/unittcms/docs/docs/usage/roles.md

 # Roles

-There are two types of roles in LandTCMS: "Global roles" and "Project roles".
+There are two types of roles in UnitTCMS: "Global roles" and "Project roles".

 ## Global roles